Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface: DoF of RIS System without Direct Path

 We begin by considering the RIS model \eqref{systemmodel} without the direct path.
 The aim is to characterize both the DoF of the joint transmission case, where $\mathbf{X}$ and $\mathbf{\Theta}$ jointly transmit information to the receiver $\mathbf{Y}$, and the multiple access case, where $\mathbf{X}$ and $\mathbf{\Theta}$ are independent users.

-A key observation is that the RIS channel model is closely related to additive white Gaussian noise (AWGN) channel with phase noise.
-To illustrate this idea, we start with the single-input single-output (SISO) channel as an example, then move onto the MIMO case.
+A key observation is that the RIS channel model is closely related to the channel with phase noise.
+To illustrate this idea, we start with the single-input single-output (SISO) additive white Gaussian noise (AWGN) channel as an example, then move onto the MIMO case.